 I presented my experience about LeSS (Large-Scale Scrum) implementation through various conferences this year.
 Got very good feedback as well.
 But people were having many questions regarding team coordination so thought of sharing my experience here.
 See below some of the most frequently asked questions.

 - One Product Owner and multiple development team – How is that possible?
-One PO won’t be available for multiple teams at the same time.
+One PO won’t be available for multiple team at same time.
 How multiple teams coordinate with single PO?

 - One Scrum Master for more than one team – It will not work because SM should be full time to resolve impediment else team may get stuck.
 How is that possible?